 Zegna

 Last but not least, one of Italy’s finest.
 Over 110 years of fashion innovation evolution with humble beginnings in Milan.
 Always effortless and always timeless.
 As well as glorious clothing, Zegna also do a nice line in footwear.
-On the Oxford front the brand’s black hand-buffed leather Vienna evening wholecut Oxford is a standout pair of shoes.
+On the Oxford front the brand’s black hand-buffed leather Vienna evening wholecut Oxford is a standout pair of shoes for men.
 Perfect for taking smart tailoring to the next level, the shoe’s signature silhouette makes for a serious style statement.

 Looking for something more casual?
 These are the best minimalist sneakers for men.